 Nubian is a dual-purpose goat breed; they’re great for milk and meat production.
 Males can weigh up to 175 pounds.
 Because of the large stature of these goats, they are often used for meat.
 Sometimes, they will specifically be mated with Boers to make even larger goats for meat.

-This goat is slowly not being used for meat production any more, because it has actually been labeled "threatened" by The Livestock Conservancy.
+This goat is slowly not being used for meat production anymore because it was labeled “threatened” by The Livestock Conservancy (although the breed is now recovering).
 However, they used to primarily be used for goat meat.
-They do not produce angora, but they do grow coats that make great cashmere items.

 The Myotonic goat can grow to about 25 inches tall and weigh 174 pounds.
 This is one of the smaller breeds of meat goats.
 They also have distinct eyes that pop out of their head.